soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 **No prior knowledge of ontologies, RDF, OWL, CIDOC CRM, or WissKI** is required.

 Experience with collection, object, or research data is helpful.

 ---

 ## Result and outcome of the module

-At the end of Module 1, you will have developed a first conceptual model sketch showing relevant concepts and events, their relationships, and initial mappings to CIDOC CRM.
+At the end of Module 1, we will have developed a first **conceptual model sketch** showing relevant **concepts and events, their relationships**, and **initial mappings to CIDOC CRM**.

 > **What will you take away**
 >
-> By the end of the module you will have an initial conceptual model sketch of the domain logic that includes:
+> By the end of the module we will have an **initial conceptual model sketch of the domain logic** that includes:
 >
 > - the concepts and events relevant to the example,
 > - their semantic relationships,
 > - initial mappings to classes (Entities) and properties (Properties) of CIDOC CRM,
 > - as well as justified modeling decisions.
 >
-> This sketch serves as the starting point for further formalization and implementation in WissKI.
+> This sketch serves as the starting point for further formalisation and implementation in WissKI.

 ---